vlaward/Obsidian_notes/BigBrain/Notes/Coding/NGINX.md

 - [[MailProxy|Mail Proxy]]

 It has to be configured with an [[NGINX_utils|nginx.conf]] file.
-Nginx is a ligthweight, fast opperating event-driven system, it's better for static or small contents.
+Nginx is a lightweight, fast operating event-driven system.
+It's also *non blocking I/O* which means that you can start a new task without waiting for the last one to finish.
+It's better for static or small contents.
-Wheras [[Appache]] is more hevy.
+Whereas [[Appache]] is more heavy.
 It is [[process/thread]] based, got a lot of complexe dynamic modules and configuration.